England's Everest (1904 - 1933)

 Support and pacing: Phil Davidson, Robin Deans, Bill Hewitson, Martin Rylands

-On 13 June 1932, Graham took the record to 42 peaks in 23 hours and 39 minutes.
+On 13 June 1932, Graham took the Fell Record to 42 peaks in 23 hours and 39 minutes.
 This was no marginal gain on Thomas’s round; by raising the bar to 42 peaks, Graham had put clear blue Windermere-length water between him and the previous mark.

 The tale of this round is told more fully and better elsewhere, particularly in 42 Peaks, the official history of the Bob Graham Round and Bob Graham Club.
 For the purposes of this account, it is pertinent to focus on the fells which were added to the round.

 Graham made two main innovations to the route.
 The first was to go clockwise; hitherto, most rounds had travelled from Moot Hall, to Robinson and onward.